 Another company that I really love is Swagbucks.
 There are so many different ways to earn money through this site, but my main source is simply installing the search bar and letting my points add up for every search that I am already making.
 If you sign up here, there is a bonus waiting for you.
 If you shop online ever, you get cash back for every dollar you spend at Wal-Mart, Amazon, Target and so many other places.
 Not to mention money for surveys, games, polls.
 I don’t spend a ton of time on it, but it is definitely kind of fun every once in a while.

 Most companies have some sort of affiliate program.
 If you create a link on your blog to that program, and someone makes a purchase from your link, you get a small percentage.
 This is absolutely NO extra cost to the person making the purchase, but instead a cost to the company as a thank you for suggesting their product over other products that are out there!

 If you have created something that has made your life a million times better, offer it to others at a small cost.
 Show people how much it has helped you.
 Maybe offer a small portion of it for free and the rest of the information for a cost.
 You don’t have to make a huge profit on everything.

-Maybe you love cooking and put together a cookbook of all of your favorite recipes.
+Maybe you love cooking, and you blog about your kitchen adventures.
+You could put together a cookbook PDF of all of your favorite recipes.
 I am currently working on writing an E-book to be published later this year.
-It explains “How to Be Debt Free”.
-So far it includes the steps and a lot of the meaning behind each individual action that you can take.
+It will outline the steps I took during my debt free journey to raise my income, lower my expenses and eliminate my debt!

 Teaching your own course